-- (1) This Curriculum applies to all students who commence their degree programme as of the winter semester of 2009/10. - (2) If, at a later stage of the degree programme, courses are no longer offered which were compulsory under the original curricula, the competent body responsible for study matters decides ex officio (equivalence regulation) or at the request of the doctoral candidate which courses and examinations have to be completed instead. - (3) Doctoral candidates enrolled in the doctoral programme in Natural Sciences prior to the entry into force of this Curriculum can voluntarily and at any time accept the provisions of this Curriculum by means of a simple statement. - (4) Doctoral candidates who already pursued a doctoral programme in the field of sport science prior to the date stated in section 15, para.
-3 are entitled to complete their degree programme by 30 November 2020. - (5) The competent body responsible for study matters will be entitled to determine in general or on a case-by-case basis which of the courses taken and examinations passed will be recognised for this Curriculum.
+(1) This Curriculum applies to all students who commence their degree programme as of the winter semester of 2009/10.

+(2) If, at a later stage of the degree programme, courses are no longer offered which were compulsory under the original curricula, the competent body responsible for study matters decides ex officio (equivalence regulation) or at the request of the doctoral candidate which courses and examinations have to be completed instead.

+(3) Doctoral candidates enrolled in the doctoral programme in Natural Sciences prior to the entry into force of this Curriculum can voluntarily and at any time accept the provisions of this Curriculum by means of a simple statement.
+The competent body will be entitled to determine in general or on a case-by-case basis which of the courses taken and examinations passed will be recognised for this Curriculum.